BruteFIR

 Command line interface (cli)

 The CLI logic module (named "cli") provides a command line interface available through telnet, a local socket, a pipe, or a serial line.
 The CLI is used for changing settings in runtime, which is of course only suitable when BruteFIR is used in realtime.
 It can be used interactively by hand, for example by connecting to it through telnet.
-It is also suitable for scripting BruteFIR, or using it as a means of inter-process communication if BruteFIR is used as the convolution engine for another program.
+It is also suitable for scripting BruteFIR, or using it as a means of inter-process communication if BruteFIR is used as the convolution engine for another application.

 The CLI does not have much terminal functionality to speak of, and is thus a bit cumbersome to use interactively.
 It reads a whole line at a time, and can interpret backspace, but that is about it.
-There is no echo functionality so the connecting client needs to handle that (telnet does, and terminal software for serial lines usually have a function to enable local echo).

 Instead of specifying a port, one can specify a string of commands, which will be run in a loop as a script.
 Example: "cli" { script: "cfc 0 0;; sleep 10;; cfc 0 1;; sleep 10"; }.
 The script may span several lines.
 Each line is carried out atomically (this is also true for command line mode), so if there are several commands on a single line, separated with semicolon, they will be performed atomically (an atomic set of statements).
 The exception is when an empty statement is put in the line (just a semicolon), like in the script example, this will work as a line break, and thus separate atomic sets of statements.